ElenaDymova/irvas/README.md

-#Creating Java Scripts for the website of a window glazing company
+# Creating Java Scripts for the website of a window glazing company

+- Modal windows